Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 Also my wife and colleagues who were so kind to playtest this game on different machines and platforms

-## Short to Middle term Wishlist
+## Short to Middle term Wishlist (Thanks to all the feedback)
 - Improvement: Fix the obscure Main Menu / Title screen: just place the modes in 1 visible box (I will _never_ manage to make as many stages as Tikiman has beaten!)
-- _sounds_: confirm a build item from context menu / upgrade item
+- _sounds_: confirm a build item from context menu / upgrade item (also add rumble)
 - _sounds_: spending gems
 - _sounds_: tower rising from ground rumble
 - _sounds_: tower sinking back into the ground rumble